 When functional electrical stimulation (FES) is added to cycling (FES cycling), the benefits of cycling for people post-stroke can be amplified.
 Several studies have demonstrated the benefits of FES cycling for people post-stroke -, including:

-Clearly, combining the benefits of cycling with the benefits of FES can dramatically improve the health and functional performance of people who have suffered a stroke.
-The MyoCycle is an FES bike that combines the benefits of cycling, isokinetic exercise, and FES into one affordable, easy-to-use system.
-If you or someone you love has had a stroke and is interested in FES cycling, contact us today to learn how the MyoCycle can meet your needs!
+Clearly, combining the benefits of cycling with the benefits of FES can improve the health and functional performance of people who have suffered a stroke.
+The MyoCycle is an FES-cycling therapy system that combines the benefits of cycling, isokinetic exercise, and FES into one affordable, easy-to-use system.
+If you or someone you love has had a stroke and is interested in FES-cycling, contact us today to learn how the MyoCycle can meet your needs!

 Barbosa, D.; Santos, C. P.; and Martins, M. 2015.
 The Application of Cycling and Cycling Combined with Feedback in the Rehabilitation of Stroke Patients: A Review.
 Journal of Stroke and Cerebrovascular Disease.
 24(2):253-273.